mightymercado/algolympics-solutions/README.md

 Dijkstra.
 Add another state which is the number of open doors.

 ## Problem M: Thin Ice
 Can be solved by combining zigzags per quadrant.
 A lot of if based on the parity of the coordinates and logic.
 Multiple cases can be combined and code can be reduced using tricks like flipping the board by swapping L and R or U and D character.
+It's hard to prove a solution works for all cases so I had a bruteforce solution that I compared against to find peculiar cases I did not catch.

 2019 and before:
 https://algo2020.upacm.net/past-problems